Exact critical-temperature bounds for two-dimensional Ising models: Proof of bound

-\textbf{Proof of $T_{\rm c}$ bound.} In the following, we prove formula (\ref{ex5}) for the factorization of the characteristic polynomial of $W_0^\dagger W_0$.
+In the following, we prove formula (\ref{ex5}) for the factorization of the characteristic polynomial of $W_0^\dagger W_0$.
 This implies the $T_{\rm c}$ bound (\ref{ex12}) due to the properties of the reference matrices $\Phi_0^{(q_a)}$, as outlined in the main text.
-While the proof is rather technical, we invite the reader to follow the explicit steps for the exemplary lattices covered in Sec.
-S5 of the SM \cite{SI}, such as the Kagome or Ruby lattices.
+While the proof is rather technical, we invite the reader to follow the explicit steps for the exemplary Kagome or CaVO lattices covered in App. (\ref{W(k)}), and several more in the SM \cite{SI}.

 Define $M_k^{(a)} = \Phi_{ka}^\dagger E_{k;a}$ so that

 The matrices $E_{a;b}$ have the properties

 which follow from their definition.
 Using the latter property, we find that $W_0^\dagger W_0$ has the block-diagonal form